jasongoodwin/better-java-monads/README.md

 Futures
 =======
-There is no sequence method in the Java8 library - you'll find the function Futures.sequence which will convert a List<CompletableFuture<T>> into a CompletableFuture<List<T>>.
-This is handy to have around and is a common use case.
+There is no sequence method in the Java8 library so I've provided one.
+You'll find the function Futures.sequence which will convert a List<CompletableFuture<T>> into a CompletableFuture<List<T>>.
+This is useful in the common use case of processing all of the elements of a list concurrently.

 Usage
 -----